 Cancer Information on the Internet

 On many websites you can find basic facts about certain types of cancer, find current clinical trials, and find support in dealing with cancer.
-You can also get information on research studies, doctors and hospitals, cancer treatment guidelines, drugs, and complementary and alternative treatment methods.
-But a lot of what passes for cancer information on the Internet is opinion, salesmanship, testimonials, and not grounded in careful science.
+You can also get vast amounts of information on research studies, doctors and hospitals, cancer treatment guidelines, drugs, and complementary and alternative treatment methods.
+But a lot of what passes for cancer information on the Internet is made up of opinion, salesmanship, and testimonials, and is not grounded in careful science.
 It may take some extra time and effort, but you need to find accurate information.
 The wrong information can hurt you when it comes to cancer.